 If curiosity killed the cat, I must be on at least my ninth life.
-I feel my curiosity about people and the world is actually of greater importance than my early experiences living in Milan and visiting grandparents who lived near Paris.
+My curiosity about people and the world is actually of greater importance than my childhood experiences about living in Milan and visiting grandparents who lived near Paris.
 Curiosity is the lifeblood of travel.
-However, what those early experiences did instil in me was the possibility of travel and it felt as natural to go to Paris as travel to see my other granny in the North of England.
-Early experiences living abroad are a bit like learning to ski as a child rather than as an adult.
-You don’t fear, you only see excitement.
+As a child I devoured books, losing myself in worlds far removed from my own and this wanderlust has remained to this day.